GekkoTheFirst/alexei-vasko-n26task/taskOneSession.md

 I would like to note that

 ## 2. Charters
+I'd like to note that a few repeatable charters haven't been included in the report.

 ### ONBOARDING:

 #### **1-Charter: The user onboarding experience with allowing push notifications**